Updated: | Published:

 Someone who is excited - to learn, to discover, to meet people, to try new things and fail and keep trying.
 Everything else is learned over time, but you have to have that genuine excitement at your core.

-Is there a particular experience or memory that sticks out as a highlight of your career here at Gurus?
+Is there a particular experience or memory that sticks out as a highlight of your career here at GURUS?

 Attending SMX (Search Marketing Expo) in California was an eye-opening experience.
 As part of my learning journey at GURUS, I was encouraged and given the opportunity to attend the massive Marketing conference with specialized sessions on everything SEO, PPC/SEM, analytics, content marketing, CRO, technical SEO, marketing technologies, Google updates, and more.